 To date, childhood cancer research has focussed on finding solutions to help the biggest number of patients while rarer cancers, where there are smaller numbers, have largely been neglected.

-“It’s because we have had such good outcomes for the common forms of ALL that we can now focus on the rarer subtypes,” says Dr Kotecha.
+"It's because we have had such good outcomes for the common forms of ALL that we can now focus on the rarer subtypes,” said Dr Kotecha.

 ALL, or acute lymphoblastic leukaemia, was described as a death sentence for children in the 1950s.
 The five-year survival rate for standard risk patients now exceeds 90 per cent which is about as good as it gets in terms of cure as current therapies can have the unfortunate side effects of leaving young patients open to life-threatening toxicities.